Cotton plant development

 The tissues between the radicle and cotyledons (i.e. the hypocotyl) grow rapidly and arch near the cotyledons.
 As the hypocotyl continues to elongate, the cotyledons and embryonic shoot are pulled up through the soil surface to complete ‘emergence.’
 During this process, the seed coat is typically shed and left behind in the soil.

 When the cotyledons are free of the soil, they unfold and expand.
 After emergence and initial exposure to light, the cotyledons develop chlorophyll and develop the capability to synthesize food via photosynthesis.

 Much of the early development of the cotton plant is focused on growing a substantial root system in order to absorb nutrients and water from the surrounding environment and transport those materials to the above-ground portions of the plant.

 The primary root, or taproot, penetrates the soil rapidly and may reach a depth of up to 10 inches or more by the time the cotyledons unfold.
 And depending on conditions, cotton plant root development may proceed at a rate of .5-2 inches per day.
-Because the above-ground portion grows less rapidly, the roots can often reach three times deeper into the ground than the plant itself is tall, above ground.
+Because the above-ground portion grows less rapidly, the roots can often reach three times deeper into the ground than the plant itself.

 Numerous lateral roots spread outward from the taproot, forming a mat of roots extending several feet down and out into the ground.
 The largest portion of the root system is located within three feet of the soil surface and root length density can vary considerably depending on soil and plant conditions.
 The total root length continues to increase as the plant develops and doesn’t decline until the maximum plant height is reached and fruit begins to form.